 I order to achieve this we work on:

-For example, we have used machine learning to predict the dynamics of new pathway inserted in a host (kinetic learning), or to guide metabolic engineering efforts to produce a yeast variety that supersedes hops in beer production.
+For example, we have used machine learning to choose promoters for a pathway, predict the dynamics of new pathway inserted in a host (kinetic learning), to guide metabolic engineering efforts to produce a yeast variety that supersedes hops in beer production.

 Flux-based Mechanistic Models

 Mechanistic models in synthetic biology are still indispensable, in spite of the success of machine learning approaches.
 Mechanisms offer a causally related set of processes and parts that produce the observed phenomena, so their understanding allows the transfer of this knowledge to different systems (pathways, strains, products, etc).
 Furthermore, mechanistic models force stringent constraints on data quality, the lack of which is conspicuously revealed in failed predictions.